michaelulm/web-service-development/testing/postman/README.md

 ## Prerequisites
 In this exercise, we will use [Postman](https://www.postman.com/) to test our ReST API.
 So at first, please install (the latest version of) [Postman](https://www.postman.com/downloads/) on your system.
 Please do **not** use the Browser Plugin, because it is **deprecated**!

 On the first start, you will be asked to register/login.
-You can skip this with *Skip signing in and take me straight to the app* on the bottom
+You can skip this with *Skip signing in and take me straight to the app* on the bottom.
 ![postman first start](img/postman_login.png)

 > The registration is free and offers you some advantages, e.g. share your history and settings through multiple installation. it would be also necessary if you want to work collaborative with postman. but for this exercise/tutorial, it wouldn't be needed.